jadeocr/jadeocr/README.md

 # chinese-ocr
 Chinese-ocr is a beautiful web-based [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) flashcard app for learning languages (not just Chinese), complete with handwriting recognition.

-It ticks all the boxes.
+This project ticks all the boxes.
 It's beautiful, efficient, and effective.
 Most importantly, it provides handwriting recognition that is crucial for learning languages without an alphabet.
+Chinese-ocr makes the language-learning process more fun and more efficient.

-## Demo
+## Webapp
-A demo is still in the works.
-Stay tuned for updates.
+There will be a link to the official deployment here after v1.0 has been released.
+In the meantime, if you want to get your hands dirty, read on.

 ### Landing Page
 ![Landing Page](demos/landing-page.png)